-Vanessa Schell Major: Virtual Modeling and Design Home State: Arkansas When she saw an ad in MAKE magazine, she was hooked by the catch phrase "Go Geek, Not Greek."
+Vanessa Schell Meet New Freshmen Major: Virtual Modeling and Design Home State: Arkansas When she saw an ad in MAKE magazine, she was hooked by the catch phrase "Go Geek.
+Not Greek."
 By her sophomore year of high school, she knew she wanted to attend UAT.
-Originally from Pottsville, Ark., and graduating from a high school class of 30, Vanessa really enjoys the smaller "supremely geeky" learning environment and the fact that students are a lot closer and friendlier with one another.
-"I love all my classes and that UAT has activities that interest the majority of students, because they know what we like."
-Kyle Ferrara Major: Network Security, Network Engineering Home State: Nevada A college fair in Las Vegas and an ad in Game Informer magazine was all it took for Kyle to know UAT was meant for him.
+Originally from Pottsville, Ark., and graduating from a high school class of 30, Vanessa really enjoys the smaller "supremely geeky" learning environment and the fact that students are a lot closer and friendlier with one "I love all my classes and that UAT has activities that interest the majority of students, because they know what we like."

+SEE HOW OTHER UAT FRESHMEN HAVE ADJUSTED TO LIFE ON CAMPUS AT www.uotledwineetnewfreshmen Kyle Ferrara Maior: Network Security, Network Engineering Home State: Nevada A college fair in Las Vegas and an ad in Game Informer magazine was all it took for Kyle to know UAT was meant for him.
 He's enjoying the learning environment, dorm life, being in clubs and "you can't beat the hire out of college rate" in these fields.
 He aspires to work for the government when he graduates.
 "UAT seems to be more of a lifestyle than a school.
-You get to learn more about what you're interested in and have friends around all the time to give moral support.
+You get to learn more about what vou're interested in and have friends around all the time to give moral support.
 I definitely feel that UAT gives me the tools to accomplish my dreams."

+uat.edu/robotics

-uat.edu/robotics ROBOTICS ARE TAKING OVER.
+THE INVASION HAS BEGI ROBOTICS ARE TAKING OVER.

 - > Learn how to design and implement intelligent software systems for autonomous robotics platforms. - > Use the UAT Hardware Lab to build, create and test robotics utilizing industry-standard software and engineering processes. - > Design and implement software subsystems for autonomous mobile robots, including power, motor, communication, feedback and control subsystems. - > Use the principles of physical computing as they apply to human/machine interaction to develop new robotic methods and innovations.
+UAT's Robotics offerings build a solid foundation of understanding to expand upon deep and emerging areas of our future.
+Bachelor of Science > Robotics and Embedded Systems Artificial Life Programming Open Source Technologies CLUSTERGEEK WITH CAUTION

-CLUSTERGEEK WITH CAUTION $\overline{\mathfrak{O}}$ LEARN, EXPERIENCE AND INNOVATE WITH THE FOLLOWING DEGREES: Advancing Computer Science, Artificial Life Programming, Digital Media, Digital Video, Enterprise Software Development, Game Art and Animation, Game Design, Game Programming, Human-Computer Interaction, Network Engineering, Network Security, Open Source Technologies, Robotics and Embedded Systems, Serious Game and Simulation, Strategic Technology Development, Technology Forensics, Technology Product Design, Technology Studies, Virtual Modeling and Design, Web and Social Media Technologies UAT's Robotics offerings build a solid foundation of understanding to expand upon deep and emerging areas of our future.
-Bachelor of Science > Robotics and Embedded Systems Artificial Life Programming Open Source Technologies
+LEARN, EXPERIENCE AND INNOVATE WITH THE FOLLOWING DEGREES: Advancing Computer Science, Artificial Life Programming, Digital Media, Digital Video, Enterprise Software Development, Game Art and Animation, Game Design, Game Programming, Human-Computer Interaction, Network Engineering, Network Security, Open Source Technologies, Robotics and Embedded Systems, Serious Game and Simulation, Strategic Technology Development, Technology Forensics, Technology Product Design, Technology Studies, Virtual Modeling and Design, Web and Social Media Technologies